91ÅÝܽ

 Research Coordinators

 , Ph.D.
-Candidate, MAP-SWAN project co-coordinator (She/her)
+Student, MAP-SWAN project coordinator (She/her)

 Letitia holds a Master’s degree in Engineering from Beijing Forestry University, and is currently pursuing a PhD in Gerontology at 91ÅÝܽ.
 Her research interests lie at the intersection of art-based methods, community-engaged research, and technology, with a focus on older adults with disabilities.